Kingsborough, Queensland: Education

 There are no schools in Kingsborough.
 The nearest government primary school is Dimbulah State School in Dimbulah to the south; the school also offers secondary schooling to Year 10.
-For secondary schooling to Year 12, the nearest government secondary school is Mareeba State High School in Mareeba to the south-east, but it is probably too distant for a daily commute, with distance education and boarding school as other options.
+For secondary schooling to Year 12, the nearest government secondary school is Mareeba State High School in Mareeba to the south-east, but it is probably too distant for a daily commute, with distance education and boarding school as the alternatives.